Sea interferometry: Process

-A radio detecting aerial is placed on top of a cliff, which detects radio propagation coming directly from the source and radio waves reflected off the water surface.
+A radio detecting antenna is placed on top of a cliff, which detects radio propagation coming directly from the source and radio waves reflected off the water surface.
 The two sets of waves are then combined to form an interference pattern such as that produced by two separate aerials.
 The reflected wavefront travels an additional distance 2h sin(i) before reaching the detector where h and i are the height of the cliff and the inclination (or altitude angle) of the incoming wavefront respectively.
 It acts as a second aerial twice the height of the cliff below the first.

 Sea interferometers are drift instruments, that is, they are fixed and their pointing direction changes with the rotation of the Earth.

 The interference patterns for a sea interferometer commence sharply as soon as the source rises above the horizon, instead of fading in gradually as for a normal interferometer.
 Since it consists of just one detector, there is no need for connecting cables or for preamplifiers.
 A sea interferometer also has double the sensitivity of a pair of detectors set up to the same separation.
 Sea interferometry greatly increases the resolving power of the instrument.